 - Bipolar Disorder

-What’s the Difference Between DBT and Cognitive Behavioural Therapy?
+What’s the Difference Between DBT and CBT?

 Both forms of therapy use a trained mental health professional to conduct one-on-one talk therapy sessions.
 Since CBT was created first, DBT is strongly influenced by it.
 However, DBT has a few other distinguishing features that make it more suitable in the treatment of certain mental illnesses.

 DBT aims to teach patients how to accept themselves while also working towards changing aggressive or dangerous behaviour.
 It also focuses heavily on teaching patients new skills for coping with emotions and having safe and healthy relationships.

 In addition to one-on-one talk therapy sessions, DBT also includes group sessions where patients can learn and practice interpersonal skills with others and find support.
 Some treatment programs will also include in-the-moment telephone coaching.
 There are also excellent workbooks available for individuals to learn more about DBT.

 Each DBT program aims to teach patients four key skills to help them live a full life:

 - Emotion Regulation – the ability to observe feelings without letting them control one’s behaviour.

 - Distress Tolerance – the ability to cope with distress and crises, focusing strongly on acceptance.

 - Mindfulness – the ability to notice thoughts and feelings in the present and decide intentionally how/if they will be acted on.